Cosmian/cosmian_spark_crypto/README.md

 (Unit::Marketing || Unit::Sales) && (Country::Spain || Country::Germany )
 ```

-User key unicity is total: 2 users having access to the same partitions, have different keys providing additional security as they can be traced.
+User key unicity is total: 2 users having access to the same set of partitions, have different keys.
+This adds security as usuers can be individually traced.

-For details on the underlying cryptographic protocol - attributes based encryption - check the [abe_gpsw](https://github.com/Cosmian/abe_gpsw/) and [cosmian_java_lib](https://github.com/Cosmian/cosmian_java_lib) Github repositories.
+For details on the underlying cryptographic protocol check the [abe_gpsw](https://github.com/Cosmian/abe_gpsw/) and [cosmian_java_lib](https://github.com/Cosmian/cosmian_java_lib) Github repositories.

 ## Performance